Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     ([Facebook](https://www.facebook.com/NCTSN/))([Twitter](https://twitter.com/nctsn?lang=en))

 * [APA | Talking to kids about the war in Ukraine](https://www.apa.org/news/apa/2022/children-teens-war-ukraine): "Psychologists offer strategies for discussing the conflict in age-appropriate ways with children and teens." (*APA: American Psychological Association)
+* [AACAP | Terrorism and War: How to Talk to Children](https://www.aacap.org/AACAP/Families_and_Youth/Facts_for_Families/FFF-Guide/Talking-To-Children-About-Terrorism-And-War-087.aspx) — "War and terrorism are not easy for anyone to comprehend or accept.
+Many young children feel confused, upset, and anxious.
+Parents, teachers, and caring adults can help by listening and responding in an honest, consistent, and supportive manner.
+Most children, even those exposed to trauma, are quite resilient.
+Like most adults, they can and do get through difficult times and go on with their lives.
+By creating an open environment where they feel free to ask questions, parents can help them cope and reduce the possibility of emotional difficulties." (*AACAP: American Academy of Child & Adolescent Psychiatry) (_This is an excellent resource! ~ Jenn)_
 * [SOS Children’s Villages | How do I talk to my child about the situation in Ukraine?](https://www.sos-usa.org/news/topics/emergency-and-disaster-relief/how-to-talk-to-my-child-about-ukraine) "Here are our top tips on how to approach the topic [of the war in Ukraine] —or any tricky subject."
     * Don't play things down
     * _The most valuable phrase ever invented can be: **"I don't know"**_